Clients are receiving certificate error messages when trying to access my website using HTTPS connections. How do I resolve this?

 The certificate is not valid for the name of the server

-Check the domain that you are accessing, and check the domain names included in your certificate.
+Check the domain that you're accessing, and then check the domain names included in your certificate.
 You can view the domain name using your browser and by checking the certificate details.
 The domain in the URL must match at least one of the domain names included in the certificate.

 If you use a wildcard name (*), the wildcard matches only one subdomain level.
-For example, *.example.com can protect login.example.com and test.example.com, but the wildcard cannot protect test.login.example.com or example.com.
-If your website can be accessed by example.com and www.example.com, you can add multiple domain names to your certificate to cover other possible names of your website.
+For example, *.example.com can protect login.example.com and test.example.com, but the wildcard can't protect test.login.example.com or example.com.
+If your website can be accessed by example.com and www.example.com, you can add multiple domain names to your certificate to cover other possible domain and subdomain names of your website.

 The certificate is expired